CartoDB/mobile-sdk/doc/getting_started.md

 ## Registering your Mobile App

 You must register your mobile applications under your CARTO.com account settings.
-Once an app is added, you can retrieve the mobile app API Key and manage its settings.
+Once an app is added, you can retrieve the mobile app License key, which needs to go to your app code.

-The following procedure describes how to register mobiles apps under your account settings.
+The following procedure describes how to register mobile apps under your account settings.
 While the number of mobile apps is unlimited, application quota consumption rules are enforced based on your account plan.
 [Contact us](mailto:sales@carto.com) if you have questions about your mobile account options.

 1. Access [Your API Keys](/docs/carto-editor/your-account/#api-key) from the CARTO Dashboard